stpope/Siren9C/README.md

 What is Siren?

 The Siren system is a general-purpose software framework for music and sound composition, processing, performance, and analysis; it is a collection of about 350 classes written in Smalltalk-80 (40 kLOC or so).
-This version of Siren (9.0) works on Cuis Smalltalk (available for free) and supports [real soon] streaming I/O via OpenSoundControl (OSC), MIDI, and multi-channel audio ports.
+Siren 9.0 was released oln VisualWorks Smalltalk; this new version (9C) works on both Cuis Smalltalk and Squeak (both available for free) with varying degrees of completeness.
+The Squeak version supports streaming I/O via OpenSoundControl (OSC), MIDI, and multi-channel audio ports.
+The GUI classes have not yet been ported to Squeak.

+The Cuis version includes many of the GUI classes, but the MIDI and OSC interfaces are still work-in-progress.

 The Siren release is available via the web from the URL http://FASTLabInc.com/Siren.
-Note that you need a Smalltalk virtual machine and run-time to use Siren; you can down-load the free system from the Cuis developers at https://cuis.st or https://github.com/Cuis-Smalltalk/Cuis-Smalltalk
+Note that you need a Smalltalk virtual machine and run-time to use Siren; you can down-load the free system from the Cuis developers at https://cuis.st or https://github.com/Cuis-Smalltalk/Cuis-Smalltalk, or squeak at https://squeak.org.

 For a more detailed introduction, take a look at the page for Siren 9 in VisualWorks at https://github.com/stpope/Siren9

 Siren is a programming framework and tool kit; the intended audience is Smalltalk developers, or users willing to learn Smalltalk in order to write their own applications.
 The built-in applications are meant as demonstrations of the use of the libraries, rather than as end-user applications.
 Siren is not a MIDI sequencer, nor a score notation editor, through both of these applications would be easy to implement with the Siren framework.

 There are several elements to Siren:
-	the Smoke music representation language
+- the Smoke music representation language
 		(music magnitudes, events, event lists, generators, functions, and sounds);
-	voices, schedulers and I/O drivers
+- voices, schedulers and I/O drivers
 		(real-time and file-based voices, sound, score file, OSC, and MIDI I/O);
-	user interface components for musical applications
-		(UI framework, tools, and widgets);
+- user interface components for musical applications (UI framework, tools, and widgets);
-	several built-in applications
+- several built-in applications
-		(editors and browsers for Smoke objects); and external library interfaces for streaming I/O and DSP math (sound/MIDI I/O, fast FFT, CSL & Loris sound analysis/resynthesis packages )
+		(editors and browsers for Smoke objects); and
+- external library interfaces for streaming I/O and DSP math (sound/MIDI I/O, fast FFT, CSL & Loris sound analysis/resynthesis packages )

 Each of these components is described below in its own section of this document.